SC-Networks/evalanche-soap-api-connector/docs/articletype.md

 ): ContainerAttributeRoleType[]
 ```

-Retrieve all assigned role types of a attribute of article-type
+Retrieve all assigned role types of an attribute of an article type

 ```